dtcenter/METplus/docs/Users_Guide/glossary.rst

      .. warning:: **DEPRECATED:** Please use :term:`TCMPR_PLOTTER_DEMO_YR` instead.

    TCMPR_PLOTTER_DEMO_YR
      The demo year.
 This is an optional value used by the plot_TCMPR.R script, (which is wrapped by TCMPRPlotter).
-Please refer to the `MET Users Guide <https://dtcenter.org/sites/defau\lt/files/community-code/met/docs/user-guide/MET_Users_Guide_v8.1.2.pdf>`_ for more details.
+Please refer to the `MET User's Guide <https://dtcenter.org/community-code/model-evaluation-tools-met/documentation>`_ for more details.

      | *Used by:*  TCMPRPlotter
      | *Family:*  [config]